christlain-nanko/bibliotheca58/README.md

 - **Book Management**:
     - Add, update, delete, and retrieve book details.
+    - The library has only one copy of each book.
     - Filter books by genre, title or price range.

 - **Author Management**: